All images by Stephanie Lee for RICE Media unless stated otherwise.

 Yet, sifting through chillies, lemons, and leafy greens requires deft hands and sharp eyes.
 Our admiration of knowledge-based or creative work makes it easy to undervalue the skills in blue-collar jobs.

 The risks involved in blue-collar work are often forgotten.
-For Bryan and his family, their fortunes lie in the hands of Mother Nature.
+For Bryan and his family, their fortunes lie in Mother Nature’s hands.
 An unexpected rainy season means a drop in yield and more expensive vegetables when they reach Singapore.
-The last time this happened was in December last year
+The last time this happened was in December last year.

 Customers could easily switch to other vegetable vendors offering more competitive prices at the slightest hint of a price increase—over 900 wholesalers of fresh fruits and vegetables show up after cursory research in the Singapore business directory.

-According to a 2022 Institute of Policy Studies survey, prizing certain forms of work over others is felt by blue-collar workers.
+According to a 2022 Institute of Policy Studies survey, blue-collar workers feel that certain forms of work are preferred over others.
 They could find their work less valuable than white-collar professions.

 Only about half of these ‘essential workers’ during the pandemic said their career was meaningful and saw their work as having a positive difference.